Raju-Challagundla/ITCS-8160-051-Group-18/README.md

 ## Campus Eats (Fall-2021)
-This project adds a rating system to the Campus Eats database.
-The rating system allows customers of Campus Eats to rate both drivers and restaurants.
+This project based on Campus Eats database dump , further adds a rating system allows customers of Campus Eats to rate both food and drivers and a login enabled administrator who can make CRUD operations over all the tables.

 ## Team Members